Putting patients first is a mantra shared by employees across the UW Medicine health system.

-“Innovation is UW Medicine’s secret sauce and what makes us unique,” says Lisa Brandenburg, the chief health system officer of UW Medicine who oversees its hospitals and clinics.
+“Innovation is UW Medicine’s secret sauce and what makes us unique,” says Lisa Brandenburg, president, UW Medicine Hospitals & Clinics.
 “The people doing the work know the most about how to improve the work.”

 But, Brandenburg says, there are funding gaps in applying some of these innovations to the patient experience.
 Now, generous support from forward-looking donors Christine and Jordan Kaplan is helping clinical teams implement their biggest, boldest ideas.